-- advising that the owner of a neighbouring property has made a planning application?
-Yes - b. that affects your property in some other way?
+- a. advising that the owner of a neighbouring property has made a planning application? $$\mathrm{Yes}$$ - b. that affects your property in some other way?

 c. that requires you to do any maintenance, repairs or improvements to your property?
-No purchaser of your property.
+No

-If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the
+If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.